-Scottish decisions are not expressly identified as such.
 Until 1999, the final digits identified the year in which the decision was selected for reporting.
-They now identify the year in which the decision was first published as a reported decision.
+Subsequently they identified the year in which the decision was first published as a reported decision.
+Scottish decisions were not expressly identified as such.